paradigmxyz/reth/book/cli/node.md

       --authrpc.jwtsecret <PATH>
           Path to a JWT secret to use for authenticated RPC endpoints

-      --rpc-max-request-size
+      --rpc-max-request-size <RPC_MAX_REQUEST_SIZE>
-          Set the maximum RPC request payload size for both HTTP and WS in megabytes.
+          Set the maximum RPC request payload size for both HTTP and WS in megabytes

+          [default: 15]

-      --rpc-max-response-size
+      --rpc-max-response-size <RPC_MAX_RESPONSE_SIZE>
-          Set the maximum RPC response payload size for both HTTP and WS in megabytes.
+          Set the maximum RPC response payload size for both HTTP and WS in megabytes

+          [default: 100]

-      --rpc-max-subscriptions-per-connection
+      --rpc-max-subscriptions-per-connection <RPC_MAX_SUBSCRIPTIONS_PER_CONNECTION>
-          Set the the maximum concurrent subscriptions per connection.
+          Set the the maximum concurrent subscriptions per connection

+          [default: 1024]

-      --rpc-max-connections
+      --rpc-max-connections <COUNT>
-          Maximum number of RPC server connections.
+          Maximum number of RPC server connections

+          [default: 100]

-      --rpc-max-tracing-requests
+      --rpc-max-tracing-requests <COUNT>
-          Maximum number of concurrent tracing requests.
+          Maximum number of concurrent tracing requests

-      --gas-price-oracle
-          Gas price oracle configuration.

-      --block-cache-len
-          Maximum number of block cache entries.

-      --receipt-cache-len
-          Maximum number of receipt cache entries.

-      --env-cache-len
-          Maximum number of env cache entries.
+          [default: 25]

+      --rpc.gascap <GAS_CAP>
+          Maximum gas limit for `eth_call` and call tracing RPC methods

+          [default: 30000000]

+GAS PRICE ORACLE:
+      --gpo.blocks <BLOCKS>
+          Number of recent blocks to check for gas price

+          [default: 20]

+      --gpo.ignoreprice <IGNORE_PRICE>
+          Gas Price below which gpo will ignore transactions

+          [default: 2]

+      --gpo.maxprice <MAX_PRICE>
+          Maximum transaction priority fee(or gasprice before London Fork) to be recommended by gpo

+          [default: 500000000000]

+      --gpo.percentile <PERCENTILE>
+          The percentile of gas prices to use for the estimate

+          [default: 60]

+      --block-cache-size <BLOCK_CACHE_SIZE>
+          Max size for cached block data in megabytes

+          [default: 500]

+      --receipt-cache-size <RECEIPT_CACHE_SIZE>
+          Max size for cached receipt data in megabytes

+          [default: 500]

+      --env-cache-size <ENV_CACHE_SIZE>
+          Max size for cached evm env data in megabytes

+          [default: 1]

 Builder:
-      --builder.extradata
+      --builder.extradata <EXTRADATA>
-          Block extra data set by the payload builder.
+          Block extra data set by the payload builder

+          [default: reth/v0.1.0-alpha.1/macos]

-      --builder.gaslimit
+      --builder.gaslimit <GAS_LIMIT>
-          Target gas ceiling for built blocks.
+          Target gas ceiling for built blocks

+          [default: 30000000]

-      --builder.interval
+      --builder.interval <SECONDS>
-          The interval at which the job should build a new payload after the last (in seconds).
+          The interval at which the job should build a new payload after the last (in seconds)

+          [default: 1]

-      --builder.deadline
+      --builder.deadline <SECONDS>
-          The deadline for when the payload builder job should resolve.
+          The deadline for when the payload builder job should resolve

+          [default: 12]

-      --builder.max-tasks
+      --builder.max-tasks <MAX_PAYLOAD_TASKS>
-          Maximum number of tasks to spawn for building a payload.
+          Maximum number of tasks to spawn for building a payload

+          [default: 3]

 Debug:
       --debug.continuous
           Prompt the downloader to download blocks one at a time.

           NOTE: This is for testing purposes only.

       --debug.terminate